feras-oughali/blog/_posts/2021-07-13-FellowshipAI-Application.md

 ---
-title: "How to Prepare for Your Fellowship.ai Application"
+title: "How to Prepare for Fellowship.ai Application"
 description: "A quick guide for prospective fellows"
 layout: post
 toc: false
 comments: true
 hide: false
 search_exclude: false
-categories: [fellowship, guide]
+categories: [fellowship]
 ---

-# How to Prepare for Your Fellowship.ai Application
-> A quick guide for prospective fellows

 Being midway through my journey with Fellowship.ai, I decided to share some aspects that might help those who are considering applying to the program.

-I first came across Fellowship.ai about a couple of years back when I was going through fast.ai courses.
+I first came across [Fellowship.ai](https://www.fellowship.ai/) about a couple of years back when I was going through fast.ai courses.
 It sounded really compelling, but it was a big commitment for me at the time as the program was in-person and at a handful of cities.
 This meant that I had to relocate to one of those cities for the entire period of the program.

 Luckily, this has changed and the program is now fully remote.
 This makes it a very convenient option for aspiring data scientists and machine learning engineers.